-To safeguard your information internally at NEI and any of its affiliates, we have administrative, technical and physical safeguards in place.
-NEI also has quality controls such as internal audits, security checks of computers and servers, policies regarding NEI personnel and their access to your data, among other security safeguards.
+To safeguard your information, NEI, its affiliates and third-party services providers have administrative, technical and physical data safeguards in place.
+NEI also has internal quality controls such as audits, security checks of computers and servers, data controls and policies regarding NEI personnel's access to data.

 Online Privacy & Security

-While visiting NEI's web site or NEI Go Mobile, our mobile application, if you give us personal data in order to receive information from us, or to provide information to us for services, we will collect and store that personal data.
-You then have the right to access that personal data while visiting NEI’s web site or NEI Go Mobile.
-The information collected by NEI's web site or NEI Go Mobile, our mobile application, is solely for the purpose of providing a service to the user.
+If while visiting NEI's website or NEI Go Mobile, our mobile application, you provide personal data in order to receive information or services, NEI will collect and store that personal data.
+You will retain the right to access that personal data while visiting NEI’s website or the NEI Go Mobile application.
+The information collected by NEI's website or through NEI Go Mobile is solely for the purpose of providing a service to the user.

-If you view specific pages or download information from specific pages on NEI's web site or NEI Go Mobile, our mobile application, we will track and add the number of your visits to the aggregate number of visits by all users in order to better design our web site.
-This data is used for web site volume statistics and does not track visits on an individual basis.
-As we do not track visits on an individual basis, we are not able to respond to web browser “do not track” signals.
-We also do not knowingly allow other third parties to collect personally identifiable information about your activities while on this web site.
+If you view specific pages or download information from specific pages on NEI's website or the NEI Go Mobile application, NEI will track and add the number of your visits to the aggregate number of visits by all users in order to better design our website.
+This data is used for website volume statistics and does not track visits on an individual basis.
+As NEI does not track visits on an individual basis, we are not able to respond to web browser “do not track "signals.
+NEI also do not knowingly allow other third parties to collect personally identifiable information about your activities on our website.

-For your convenience, NEI’s web site and NEI Go Mobile, our mobile application, may contain access to external links or sites which NEI does NOT control.
+For your convenience, NEI’s website and NEI Go Mobile application, may contain access to external links or sites which NEI does NOT control.
 NEI is not responsible for the content contained on external links or sites.
-NEI does not endorse or promote the opinions, views, information, products, or services contained on external links or sites.
+NEI does not endorse or promote the opinions, views, information, products or services contained on external links or sites.
 NEI does not guarantee that the content accessed via external links or sites is correct or accurate.
 NEI does not guarantee that external links or sites will be uninterrupted and error-free or that such sites are free of viruses or other harmful components.
 Downloading, obtaining materials, information, products, software, programs, or

 services from external links or sites will be at your own risk and you will be solely responsible for any